-Patagonia is an amazing place for adventure traveling; hitch-hiking the Carretera Austral, hiking famous Torres del Paine, kayaking on General Carrera lake or walking on a glacier there are so many options to make your trip unforgettable!
+Patagonia is an amazing place for adventure travelling; hitch-hiking the Carretera Austral, hiking famous Torres del Paine, kayaking on General Carrera lake or walking on a glacier there are so many options to make your trip unforgettable!

-February is perfect time to explore Chilean Patagonia, the weather in the regions is still nice and Chilean school and university holidays are almost over.
+February is the perfect time to explore Chilean Patagonia, the weather in the regions is still nice and Chilean school and university holidays are almost over.

 Why is it good to travel in February?
 Because for local students travelling Patagonia is a very popular way of spending summer holiday and there are hundreds of them in the campsites, on the trails or on the road trying to get a ride.
 Too much competition if you’re planning to hitch-hike around and too crowded and busy in the campsites.